Britain calls crisis meeting as floods hit northern England, one killed

 Britain has suffered several heavy floods in recent years.
 In 2014 thousands of acres of farmland in the south of the country were submerged for weeks and the northwest region was badly flooded in both 2009 and 2005.

-Prime Minister David Cameron said on Twitter that the army had been mobilised to help those affected.
+Prime Minister David Cameron said on Twitter that the army had been mobilized to help those affected.

 "Looking down the main street where I am now I can't tell where the river starts and where it ends ... it's dirty brown water.
 It's a real mess," Mark Walker, a local teacher, told Reuters by telephone from the badly-affected city of Carlisle.